 Towards the end of the winter period around March, you’ll start to see the dazzling displays of Rhododendrons as they begin to bloom around Ghorepani trek.

 Although the weather is cold during this period, rain is not frequent, and neither are other trekkers.
 However, the adventure lover and the travel geek trek on this place by uprooting the obstacles.
 Moreover, for that traveler, the benefits outweigh the obstacles.
 The prior benefit for trekking at this time is transparent skies with no rainfall at all.
-Cheaper accommodation and less crowded trail are other attracting factors to travel at this time.
+Cheaper accommodation and less crowded trail are other attractive factors to travel at this time.